robot-education/robot-handbook/readme.md

 the output still works when we make changes to the tools?

 ### Build
-This respository uses vs-code dev containers.
+This repository uses vs-code dev containers.
 To open the repository in a dev container:
 1. Install [docker desktop](https://www.docker.com/products/docker-desktop/).
 2. Install [vs-code](https://code.visualstudio.com/download).
 3. Add the **Dev Containers** extension to vs-code.
-4. Open the command pallette using *Ctrl + Shift + P*, then search for *Dev Containers: Open Folder in Container* and select the folder containing a local copy of this repository.
+4. Open the command pallette (*Ctrl + Shift + P*), and run the *Dev Containers: Open Folder in Container* task.
+Select a folder containing a local copy of this repository.

-In the dev container, build the website using `make html` or running the vs-code *Build* task.
-Open the website by running `python -m http.server` or running the vs-code *Open* task and then opening [localhost:8000](localhost:8000/) in your web browser.
+Build the website by running either `make html` or the vs-code **build** task.
+Open the website by by running either `python -m http.server` or the vs-code **open** task and then opening [localhost:8000](localhost:8000/) in your web browser.